 Just like a company’s payment threshold authority and purchasing limitations, procedures for the application and the usage of seals should be integrated with an entity’s standard bylaws.

 Corporate entities can also establish additional layers of security for minor chops by ensuring that each stamping request is confirmed by affixing the company seal or requiring one or more senior executives’ original signatures next to it.

 Keeping a record of all applications for using or affixing corporate seals can definitely help investors in making sure that staff misuse doesn’t go unnoticed or unreported.
 The officer in charge of such procedures should be one who does not handle or hold any seals in order to obtain a healthy maker-checker flow.

 Local and international business news outlets are full of examples of seals causing trouble when fights erupt over the control of a company, or when senior executives are sacked while being the ones physically holding seals in their hands.

 The best advice when considering the use of outsourced solutions to trusted providers is to not put all your eggs in one basket, and to learn to hedge against risks.
 This can be made part of a local subsidiary’s culture from day one by empowering several departments and executives with a bonus-malus system paired with internal control channels to spot and immediately report any anomalies.

 Hawksford is an established provider of company registration and outsourced corporate services in China.
 Hawksford offers a company secretarial service that will manage your chops by implementing a usage procedure tailor-made to your needs to strengthen internal controls and protect your business.

-This article was written by Fabio Stella, Associate Director at Hawksford China and CBBC (China-Britain Business Council) staff for Focus Magazine.
+This article was written by China team at Hawksford and CBBC (China-Britain Business Council) staff for Focus Magazine.